SummaryRead the full fact sheet

 Optic neuritis can occur at any age, but people in their 30s are most commonly affected.
 Vision improves by itself in up to 80 per cent of cases, while some degree of reduced vision is permanent for the remaining 20 per cent.
 A number of diseases and conditions can trigger this inflammation, including multiple sclerosis.
 Optic neuritis is also known as retrobulbar neuritis.

 The optic nerve is actually more than one million individual nerves bundled together.
 Each nerve plays a significant role in sending information from the retina to the brain.
 Inflammation causes affected nerves to swell, which means they cannot work properly.

-The degree of visual impairment depends on how many nerve fibres are inflamed – the more nerve fibres affected, the worse the symptoms.
+The degree of visual impairment experienced with optic neuritis depends on how many nerve fibres are inflamed – the more nerve fibres affected, the worse the symptoms.
 Generally, eyesight deteriorates over a few days rather than suddenly.
 The peak of vision loss usually happens about a week after the symptoms first appear.

 Symptoms of optic neuritis